-What you have learned from theory courses of MSD-011 to MSD-017 may help you in understanding basic principles, processes, issues, challenges, dynamics, planning, monitoring and evaluation of sustainable development programmes and policies.
-Having studied the basic principle of sustainability science, it is appropriate that you should get familiarized with sustainable development activities/ issues/programmes/projects at field level.
-This handbook shall help you to acquire not only theoretical knowledge, but also skill in analyzing sustainable development activities/issues/programmes/projects.
-Also this handbook will be your guide and show you how to formulate a project proposal, conduct the study, write the project report and submit it for evaluation.
+This handbook will help you to acquire not only theoretical knowledge, but also skills in analyzing environmental and occupational health / issues / programmes / projects.
+Also, this handbook will be your guide and show you how to formulate a project proposal, conduct the study, write the project report and submit it for evaluation.